 At the foot of the Luberon mountain, hill-top Domaine les Roullets in Provence is a rural, rustic chambre d'hôtes with history at its heart.
 Formed from the remains of a Roman garrisson, this luxury B&B boasts mediaeval marvels and a 700-year-old tree on its well-groomed estate.
 The grounds are pristine, the decor subtle and stylish, but it’s the 360-degree views that’ll show you why the Romans made a fuss of it.

 10.30am.
-Check-in is between 3.30pm and 7pm (it is closed between 12noon and 3.30pm), so guests need to let the hotel know when they plan to arrive.
+Check-in is between 3.30pm and 7pm (it is closed between noon and 3.30pm), so guests need to let the hotel know when they plan to arrive.
 Guests can use the pool and facilities after check-out; it may be possible to arrange early check-in.

-Rates include buffet breakfast.
+Rates (except those staying in the Two-Bedroom Cottage) include a buffet breakfast.

 At the hotel